-Arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more cause syncope when the heart rate is too fast to allow adequate ventricular filling (eg > 150 to 180 beats/min) or too slow to provide adequate output (eg, < 30 to 35 beats/min).
+Arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more cause syncope when the heart rate is too fast to allow adequate ventricular filling (eg > 150 to 180 beats/minute) or too slow to provide adequate output (eg, < 30 to 35 beats/minute).

 Venous return can be decreased by hemorrhage, increased intrathoracic pressure, increased vagal tone (which can also decrease heart rate), and loss of sympathetic tone (eg, from drugs, carotid sinus pressure, autonomic dysfunction).
 Syncope involving these mechanisms (except for hemorrhage) is often termed vasovagal or neurocardiogenic and is common and benign.

 Cerebrovascular disorders (eg, strokes Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
-Strokes can be Ischemic (80%), typically resulting... read more , transient ischemic attacks Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more ) rarely cause syncope because most of them do not involve the centrencephalic structures that must be affected to produce LOC.
+Strokes can be Ischemic (80%), typically resulting... read more , transient ischemic attacks Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more ) rarely cause syncope because most of them do not involve the centrencephalic structures that must be affected to cause loss of consciousness.
 However, basilar artery ischemia, due to transient ischemic attack or migraine, may cause syncope.
 Rarely, patients with severe cervical arthritis or spondylosis develop vertebrobasilar insufficiency with syncope when the head is moved in certain positions.